abiolaogu/eCommerce/README.md

 # FusionCommerce Platform

 FusionCommerce is an API-first, event-driven, and composable commerce platform built around Apache Kafka, n8n, and AI-driven services.
-The system decouples customer experiences from core commerce logic and uses modular, headless microservices that can be orchestrated into bespoke customer journeys across digital and physical channels.
+The repository now contains a deployable reference implementation that demonstrates how catalog, order, and inventory microservices collaborate asynchronously through Kafka topics.
+Each service is designed for containerized CI/CD pipelines and ships with automated tests, TypeScript builds, and Docker artifacts.

 ## Architectural Overview